-Under this method, you report on line 15, Part II, two-thirds of your gross farm income, up to \$1,600, as your net earnings.
+Under this method, you report on Part II, line 15, two-thirds of your gross farm income, up to \$1,600, as your net earnings.
 This method can increase or decrease your net earnings from farm self-employment even if the farming business had a loss.

-You may change the method after you file your return.
+You can change the method after you file your return.
 That is, you can change from the regular to the optional method or from the optional to the regular method.
 To do this, file Form 1040X.